Jack-18888/Task-and-Event-Organizer-Server/readme.md

 You can find the corresponding frontend project with full integration details and UI [**here**](https://github.com/Jack-18888/Task-and-Event-Organizer).

-> Replace `#` with the actual URL or relative path to your frontend project.

 ## Features

 - User registration and authentication using JWT